mochananil/Sample_work/Instuctions (sample work).md

 ## Requirements to Get ChatGPT to Work with Siri

 1. **Siri ChatGPT Shortcut**
-   - The integration of ChatGPT into Siri works through a handy shortcut named Siri Pro.
+   - The integration of ChatGPT into Siri works through a handy shortcut named **Siri Pro**.
 Download the [Siri Pro shortcut](https://www.icloud.com/shortcuts/e3b3a71269364bbd9cadef9c7fefbba0) and keep it ready.

     ![Siri Pro shortcut](https://github.com/mochananil/Sample_work/blob/3de43280769451cd70ea4f8c79c3e28c40a3cea2/1.jpeg)

 2. **ChatGPT API Key**
-   1. To use ChatGPT’s services with Siri, obtain the API key from your OpenAI account.
+   1. To use ChatGPT’s services with Siri, obtain the **API key** from your OpenAI account.
    2. Visit the [OpenAI API keys page](https://platform.openai.com/account/api-keys) and create a new secret key.
    3. Copy the generated API key.